 We recommend going early in the AM so that you can catch the turtles before their nap time.
 A 9 AM start is ideal.

 - BAK by Harry’s: Part of a Mexican restaurant chain.
 We loved this steakhouse, the appetizers and creative cocktails.
 We highly recommend baked oysters and vegetarian appetizers like the beet and cauliflower dishes.

 - Casa Malca: Pablo Escobar’s old mansion is now a hotel, So, if you’re a Narcos fan, you should go here.
 The property is pretty incredible.
 I suggest going here for breakfast or lunch with a side of cocktails and take advantage of their unique pools, hammocks + day beds.

 - Gitano: This st has amazing drinks and the food is satisfactory.
-We recommend coming on a Friday night to get drinks and party.
-Gitano’s is THE place to party on Friday nights.
-Book dinner and drinks, then stay for the party afterward.
+We recommend coming on a Friday night to get drinks and enjoy the party because Gitano’s is THE place to party on Friday nights.

 - Rosa Negra